Governance of the Bank of England

 Appointment to the Court presupposes that an individual has no financial or other interests that could substantially restrict their ability to discharge the functions required of a member of the Court.
 These include financial interests significant enough to conflict with the member’s duty to the Bank, and conflicts of duty arising from employment or other relationships that could prevent the individual concerned from being wholly independent, disinterested and impartial.

-A Director of the Bank should not be associated with a PRA or other Bank-regulated firm as director, employee or adviser.
+- be associated with a PRA or other Bank-regulated firm as director, employee or adviser;

 To the extent that conflicts arising from external appointments do exist, a Director will be unable to participate fully in the work of Court.
-In particular, specific conflicts may preclude a Director from observing meetings of the MPC, FPC or PRC, or receiving papers prepared for such meetings.
+In particular, specific conflicts may preclude a Director from observing meetings of the statutory policy committees, or receiving papers prepared for such meetings.

 Personal relationships